apache/mynewt-site/docs/os/tutorials/sensors/sensor_bleprph_oic.md

 ## Adding OIC Sensor Support to the bleprph_oic Application
 This tutorial shows you how to modify and add OIC sensor support to the **bleprph_oic** application.
-This tutorial assumes that have you completed the [Enabling OIC Sensor Data Monitoring in the sensors_test Application](/os/tutorials/sensors/sensor_nrf52_bno055_oic.md) tutorial.
+This tutorial assumes that have you completed the [Enabling OIC Sensor Data Monitoring in the sensors_test Application Tutorial](/os/tutorials/sensors/sensor_nrf52_bno055_oic.md).

 Like the other off-board sensor tutorials, this tutorial uses an nRF52-DK board connected to an off-board BNO055 sensor device.